 This site is about the tragic fate of the City of Königsberg, the capital of the former German province of East Prussia.
 As a result of WWII, neither Königsberg nor East Prussia exists anymore.

-Nearly incinerated by the RAF in 1944, overrun by the Soviet Red Army in early 1945 - and essentially given by the Allied Forces to the Soviet Union because Stalin wanted a year-round ice-free harbour – Königsberg was renamed to Kaliningrad, its 300,000 plus German citizens discarded and repopulated with people from all over the Soviet Union.
-It is located within a small section of Russian territory known as the Oblast or region of Kaliningrad, lying on the coast of the Baltic Sea, disconnected from the main bulk of the Russian land mass by Poland in the south, and by Lithuania to its North and East.
+Nearly incinerated by the RAF in 1944, overrun by the Soviet Red Army in early 1945 - and essentially given by the Allied Forces to the Soviet Union because its dictator Stalin wanted a year-round ice-free harbour – Königsberg was renamed to Kaliningrad after one of Stalin's henchmen and political puppets, Mikhail Kalinin.
+Subsequently, the remaining German citizens were expelled and the city's bombed-out remains repopulated with people from all over the Soviet Union.
+The city now called Kaliningrad is located within a small section of Russian territory known as the Oblast or region of Kaliningrad, lying on the coast of the Baltic Sea, disconnected from the main bulk of the Russian land mass by Poland in the south, and by Lithuania to its North and East.

 Prior to 1945 Königsberg was the cultural and economic centre in the German province of East Prussia, a region that was then cut off from the main part of Germany by a narrow strip of Polish territory and the city state of Danzig (now the Polish port of Gdansk).
 It was the dispute over this narrow piece of Polish land that gave Hitler the excuse to invade Poland in 1939, sparking off WWII.